All Products

 • More scaling capabilities, such as monitoring, logging, backup and restoration, security, and elastic resources on the cloud.
 For more information, see Overview of registered clusters.

 1. Register a Kubernetes cluster in ACK One.
-For more information, see Create a registered cluster in the ACK console.
+For more information, see Create a registered cluster.

 2. Install an ARMS agent (ack-onepilot component) for the registered Kubernetes cluster.
 For more information, see Enable ARMS for a registered cluster.